Welcome to ISU

 TUITION ADJUSTMENT FOR REDUCTION IN CREDIT

-For Summer Tuition adjustments, please refer to the Tuition Adjustment Deadlines Calendar for Summer Term 2022.
+For Fall Tuition adjustments, please refer to the Tuition Adjustment Deadlines Calendar for Fall Term 2023.

 TUITION AND FEES INFORMATION